calvinsettachatgul/athena/journal.md

 102317
 ------------------------------
 go over general knowledge
-I want to document the ways to iterate in Ruby
+document the ways to iterate in Ruby create a folder ruby_iteration

 010117
 ------------------------------